partrickJhonson/beef/Autorun-Rule-Engine.md

 If you are a BeEF aficionado, you were probably waiting for this for a long time :-) The old static autorun functionality has been removed.
 The main features of the new ARE are the following:
 * **Dynamic:**
-  * Pre-load rules from `<beef_root>/arerules/` enabled directory at start-up, or load them at runtime while BeEF is running, then trigger them on each hooked browser.
+  * Pre-load rules from `<beef_root>/arerules/enabled` directory at start-up, or load them at runtime while BeEF is running, then trigger them on each hooked browser.
   * RESTful API calls are documented in detail later here.
 * **Non-intrusive:**